UWCS/rs118/src/chip8.md

 Fill in a few of the arms of your match statement to execute the decoded instructions.
 Think about how you're going to get the operands out of the instruction when they vary in width.
 Make your `step()` method call `execute()` so that the interpreter is now doing the fetch-decode-execute cycle.
 Implement the opcode `0x000` as a NOP (No-Operation) instruction, that simply does nothing.

 Congrats!
 You're successfully emulating a CPU* (*CHIP-8 is not a CPU but its an awful lot like one).
-Take a moment to think how cool this is, even if it does nothing so far.
+Take a moment to appreciate how cool this is, even if it does nothing so far.
 What should be happening is the interpreter is fetching, decoding and executing `0x0000` instructions continually, which aren't real instructions but we added them because we could.

 ## 3: The First Few Instructions

 In the last section, you implemented one or two random instructions of your choosing, plus our fictitious NOP instruction.
 Now, we're gonna talk you through implementing a few more, such that you can run a real program.
-The IBM test ROM does nothing except display the IBM logo, but using only 6 instructions, so those are what we're gonna implement.
+There's an IBM test ROM that does nothing except display the IBM logo, but using only 6 instructions, so those are what we're gonna implement.

 ### Task 3.1: 00E0 (clear screen)